Should Steve Stephens’ Death By Suicide Bring Joy? Cleveland Facebook Killer Dies, RIP Memes Emerge [Opinion]

 — ✧ chrissy ✧ (@chiichrissy) April 18, 2017

 As of this writing, Twitter reports Steve Stephens as the top trending topic after Stephens was found dead in Pennsylvania.
-Also trending are the hashtags #facebookkiller, Erie County and Pennsylvania State Police.
-While some people are outright celebrating the death of Stephens at his own hands, during a news conference held on Tuesday, April 18, about an hour after Steve killed himself, Cleveland authorities bemoaned the loss of life and that they couldn’t get more information out of Stephens prior to him killing himself.
+Also trending are the hashtags #facebookkiller, Erie County, and Pennsylvania State Police.
+While some people are outright celebrating the death of Stephens at his own hands, during a news conference held on Tuesday, April 18, about an hour after Steve killed himself, Cleveland authorities bemoaned the loss of life and that they couldn’t get more information out of Stephens before him killing himself.

 “A loss of life is a loss of life.”